From 8 Weeks to Operational Deployment: Training Your SAR Dog

 Step 1: Build Value in Barking

-- Helper teases puppy with toy
+Helper teases the puppy with a toy.

-- Puppy vocalizes → mark → reward
+Puppy vocalizes → mark → reward.

 Step 2: Bark at the Subject

-- Puppy finds helper
+Puppy finds the helper.

-- Helper withholds reward briefly
+Helper withholds reward briefly.

-- Puppy barks → reward explodes
+Puppy barks → reward explodes.

 Step 3: Add Duration

-- 2–3 barks → reward
+2–3 barks → reward.

-- Build to 5–10 barks
+Build to 5–10 barks.

 Recall-Refind: Deep Protocol